Main Page

 Using bicycles to patrol promotes the department's community oriented policing philosophy by allowing officers to be more accessible to the public compared to patrolling in traditional patrol vehicles.
 It also allows officers to be more mobile compared to foot patrol.
 Patrolling on bicycles also allows officers to be stealthier when responding to incidents requiring the officers to be discrete about their presence.

 The BPU is active typically from April through October, weather permitting.
+BPU Police Cyclists perform full police patrol functions just like other officers, but on bicycles.
 BPU Police Cyclists patrol the entire City of Mobridge, giving special attention to the City parks system, the Mobridge Pool, the City sports complexes, the Main Street & Grand Crossing business districts, motels, the drive-in movie theater, and the Lewis and Clark Interpretive Trail walking and biking areas, as well as at special events.

 The BPU currently uses two police patrol bicycles, which are both 2008 Giant Rincon 24-speed 26" tire front-suspension mountain bikes; one on a 22" frame and one on an 18" frame.
-These patrol bikes are fully equipped police patrol vehicles with red & blue emergency strobe lights, amber warning strobe lights, 115 decibel "yelp" emergency warning sirens, 105 decibel electronic air horns, LED taillights, 32 watt dual beam halogen headlight systems with "wig-wags", and reflective police markings.
+These patrol bikes are fully equipped police patrol vehicles with red & blue LED emergency lights, 115 decibel "yelp" emergency warning sirens, 105 decibel electronic air horns, LED taillights, 32 watt dual beam halogen headlight systems with "wig-wags", and reflective police markings.

 The police patrol bikes are authorized emergency vehicles, as defined by SDCL 32-14-1(2).
 Police Cyclists do conduct both vehicle traffic stops and pedestrian stops while on patrol.
 Vehicles and pedestrians must yield and stop for the patrol bicycles when the red & blue emergency lights and/or audible siren are/is activated, just as with any other authorized emergency vehicle.
 Police Cyclists may also issue voice commands.
 Failure to comply with the laws regarding interaction with emergency vehicles and directions of a police officer may result in the issuance of citations for the law violations and, under certain circumstances, may subject pedestrians to a Fleeing from Police charge and vehicle drivers to an Eluding Police charge.

-If you would like to make a monetary donation to the BPU or would like more information, please contact BPU Coordinator Tony Larsen through this email link or call 605-845-5000.
+If you would like to make a monetary donation to the BPU or would like more information, please contact BPU Coordinator Jordan Majeske through this email link or call 605-845-5000.
+Donation checks can be made payable to the MPD Community Policing Fund.
+Please write "Bike Patrol Donation" in the memo area of the check to assist with proper accounting and tracking of donated funds.

 The BPU also hosts the annual MPD Bicycle Safety Program for Mobridge area youth.